-Business development is what we do: making innovative products and services becoming successful in the market.
+Business development is what we do: making R&D based innovative products and services becoming successful in the market.
 Our customers are mostly (a) high tech SME’s and universities and active in Energy and Bio-based Economy and (b) regional authorities who want to strenghten their regional competetiveness.
 Innovation, however, is inherently dangerous.
 It can’t be created with a five-year business plan.

 |“Innovation is not the product of logical thought, although the result is tied to logical structure.” — Albert Einstein|

-Making innovation succesfull requires understanding of (new) technology and market, imagination and creativity, logical and analitical thinking, hard work and last but not least, teamwork.
+Making innovation succesfull requires understanding of (new) technology and market, business logic, imagination and creativity, logical and analitical thinking, hard work and last but not least, teamwork.
 Then succesfull business models, being the starting point, can be designed.
 We can be one of the team.
 We have the required personal capabilities and we can even offer our own additional tools.

 Our IBPM Business Development Model is a technical innovation dominated model.
 We make use of first/second innovation process model (Rothwell, Towards the Fifth-generation Innovation Process, 1994).
 This because we want to present a model which one can use as a management tool.
 The main focus are the time frames a) basic research to market introduction and b) the time period of upscaling the sales.
 When one is focussing on smart specialisation our second model, the IBPM Impact Event Chain Model, will be of value.
 Our thirth model, the IBPM Co Creation Model, deals with co creation.

 Our “high tech” (and technical innovation dominated) services are based on our IBPM Business Development Model.